rat10/nng/vocabulary.md

 >
 > This syntactic sugar is not tested yet and needs more work.
 The re-use of prepended square brackets to not declare a name but a semantics may cause more irritation than comfort.

-The following syntactic sugar aims to express transclusion with configurable semantics even more succinctly.
+The following syntactic sugar aims to express inclusion with configurable semantics even more succinctly.
 An RDF graph literal is prepended with an argument specifying the intended semantics, re-using the already familiar square bracket syntax, e.g.:

 [APP]":a :b :c , :d" :e :f .